 Catalysts of life – a four-hour experiment designed for students aged 13-16

 This workshop shows students what enzymes are made of, how they are used in the production of medicines, and their medical and biotechnological uses.
 They find out that the human body is full of enzymes relying on them to do lots of different processes from digesting foods and replicating DNA, to helping repair damaged cells.
 Students conduct protein characterisation of the enzymes; and study the action and effects of enzymes as catalysts using different substrates (sugar, starch, sugar analogues).
 They discover the biotechnological uses of enzymes, and finally, discover that many drugs are specific enzyme inhibitors.

 In this workshop students discover what colours really are, understand how objects become coloured, and how chemists can use dyes and pigments in industry.
-Students get the chance to investigate the differences between the primary colours of pigment and light through the use of paint, chromatography and light blending equipment to mix and separate colours.
-Alongside all of this students also have the chance to get hands on with a wide variety of practical based activities; from learning about the history of dyes and how they were made, to creating their own natural dyes as well as getting hands on with 3D eye models, heat-sensitive inks and electric motors to gain a deeper understanding of colour in the real world.
+Students get the chance to investigate uses of colour, looking at what white light is made of, how light behaves and how are eyes work in order for us to see colour/objects.
+They will take part in a wide variety of practical based activities; from learning about the history of dyes and how they were made, to creating their own paints and natural dyes as well as getting hands on with 3D eye models to help them gain a deeper understanding of colour in the real world.